 The merger was a major undertaking with years of planning, but the aim of the restructure was to open us up to a larger area and population.
 To make the new District more vibrant, attractive and highly respected service organisation in Australia for another 100 years.

-Currently there are approximately 2250 Rotarians in 93 Clubs, lead by District Governor David Jones (Mitcham) for 2020/21.
+Currently there are approximately 2250 Rotarians in 93 Clubs, lead by District Governor Paul Thomas (Nth Yorke Peninsula) for 2022/23.
 These clubs are divided into 12 Areas, each with their own District Area Governor.
 MGG is part of AREA 6 (Gawler) with 7 other clubs and is overseen by District Assistant Governor Rick Henke (Salisbury).

 If you like to read more about District 9510 History & Development, please see the district web Page.